 - Under the Priority only option, click on Customize your priority list.

-You can also choose the activities when should Focus Assist be turned on automatically, such as when I’m playing a game, or when I’m duplicating my display.
-When the Show me a summary of what I missed while focus assist was on is enabled, just as what it implies, it will show you a summary of all notifications and pop-ups you’ve missed after you turn it off.
+You can also choose the activities when Focus Assist should be turned on automatically, such as when you’re playing a game or when you’re duplicating your display.
+When the “Show me a summary of what I missed while focus assist was on” option is enabled, it will show you a summary of all notifications and pop-ups you’ve missed after you turn it off.

 If you don’t have the Windows 10 or Windows 11 latest update or if you can’t update to it yet, you can choose to disable the notification of any app in the system setting in Windows 10 and Windows 11.
 To learn more about how to turn off notifications or just the notification sound of an app or program in Windows 10 and Windows 11, read this: How to disable notification sound in Windows 10.

 Using Focus Assist is a great way to turn off notifications, disable pop-ups, and enable game mode in Windows 10 and Windows 11.
 With this feature, you can easily focus on your work or gaming session without getting interrupted by notifications and pop-ups.
 By following the steps outlined above, you can customize Focus Assist to fit your needs and schedule, and ensure that you stay productive and focused throughout the day.